frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       | If this flag is set to true you can override the odoo data if the source field
         of the overridden records is also edited.

+* **Configuring access rights**

+  Out of the box, the integrated solution will grant all odoo users access to all frepple functionality.
+With the information below you can tailor this towards a more restricted access.

+  * | In odoo, you allow people to access frepple by granting the "frepple user" access right.
+    | By default, all users are granted this permission.
+You can change the default
+      access right.

+  * | All odoo users with the "frepple user" permission are automatically synchronised with frepple.
+    | Of course, you can add additional users in frepple beyond these odoo users.

+  * | These odoo users are added to the "odoo users" group in frepple.
+The members of that group get complete permissions in frepple.
+    | You can change the default permissions of the group.
+    | You can also grant additional priviliges to a user beyond the privileges of the group.
+    | The permissions are only synchronized in the default, main scenario in frepple.

 Data mapping details
 --------------------